 The deterioration of building materials is a natural phenomenon.
 Sound repair and maintenance check natural deterioration before decay occurs.
-Lack of attention to factors such as water damage, paint failure, settlement and differential considerably accelerates natural deterioration.
-The process of conservation remedial comprises these measures necessary to prevent decay and to promote the longevity of building materials.
+Lack of attention to factors such as water damage, paint failure, differential settlement and SO on considerably accelerates natural deterioration.
+The process of conservation comprises these remedial measures necessary to prevent decay and to promote the longevity of building materials.